visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

     The seed points are defined by another operator and passed to the Integral Curve operator.
 The array containing the seed point(s) must begin its name with "Seed Points".

+Up Axis
+    The "up axis" serves as the "Y" axis embedded in the plane.
+(The vector orthogonal to both the "up axis" and the "normal" serves as the "X" axis embedded in the plane.)

 Sampling type
 """""""""""""